Ulrikke Brandstorp

-Ulrikke Brandstorp (born 13 July 1995), known professionally as Ulrikke, is a Norwegian singer, songwriter, musical actress and voice actress.
+Ulrikke Brandstorp (born 13 July 1995), also known mononymously as Ulrikke, is a Norwegian singer, songwriter, musical actress, voice actress and television presenter.

 Early life

 Ulrikke Brandstorp was born on 13 July 1995 in Skjeberg, a district of Sarpsborg, to Jørn and Vigdis Brandstorp, being the youngest of three children.

 Her musical talents were first spotted when she won a local singing competition when she was eight, while she also participated in Villekula youth theatre in her native Østfold, starring in local productions of Pippi Longstocking and Reisen til julestjernen.
 Between 2011 and 2013, Brandstorp embarked on a Norwegian tour with The Show Must Go On and The Thrill of Michael Jackson.

 Career

 Brandstorp made her national breakthrough when she participated in the seventh series of Idol in 2013, but was eliminated in the semi-finals.

 She later participated in the third series of The Voice – Norges beste stemme in 2015, but was eliminated in the battle rounds.

 Brandstorp became a major household name in Norway in 2018, when she finished second in Stjernekamp, and has subsequently appeared in four seasons of Allsang på Grensen, most notably in 2019, when she, together with Ben Adams, covered "Shallow".

 She also participated in the first series of Maskorama in 2020, performing under the name "Troll" and winning the competition on 12 December.

 Brandstorp later finished eighth in the second series of Kompani Lauritzen in 2021.